Filter by score

 Leading

-Canada is a leader, either ranking or rating among the best internationally or performing well against national goals.
+Canada is a leader on this indicator, either ranking or rating among the best internationally or performing well against national goals.

 On track